icaros-usc/pyribs/docs/tutorials.md

 - {doc}`tutorials/cma_mae`: Shows how to implement CMA-MAE, a powerful algorithm built on CMA-ME, on the sphere linear projection benchmark.
-- {doc}`tutorials/tom_cruise_dqd`: Covers CMA-MEGA and CMA-MAEGA, two algorithms designed for differentiable quality diversity problems (problems where gradients are available).
+- {doc}`tutorials/tom_cruise_dqd`: Covers CMA-MEGA and CMA-MAEGA, two algorithms designed for differentiable quality diversity problems (QD problems where gradients are available).

 ## Applications